-If you’ve had enough of coffee and cake in Vienna, you might like something completely different.
-Like, um, tea and cake.
+If you’ve had enough of cake and coffee in Vienna, you might like something completely different.
+Like, um, cake and tea.

 - The Haas&Haas tea rooms follow the English tradition, but with an international flavour